Who are the Institutional Holders in NovaBay Pharmaceuticals Inc. (NBY)?

 NovaBay Pharmaceuticals Inc. (NBY) Analyst Forecasts

-NovaBay Pharmaceuticals Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.04 with sales reaching $2.48M over the same period.The EPS is expected to shrink by -25.30% this year, but quarterly earnings will post 59.10% year-over-year.
-Quarterly sales are estimated to grow 45.50% in year-over-year returns.
+NovaBay Pharmaceuticals Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.05 with sales reaching $2.34M over the same period.The EPS is expected to grow by 35.10% this year, but quarterly earnings will post 14.00% year-over-year.

 NovaBay Pharmaceuticals Inc. (NBY) Insider Activity